MattDiMu/google-maps-magnolia/README.md

 3. Retrieve a (free) Google Maps API Key https://developers.google.com/maps/documentation/embed/guide?hl=en#api_key and set it as parameter `google-maps-magnolia-api-key` in the site definition like this:
 ![site definitions parameter config](screenshots/site-definition-parameters.png)

-Alternatively you may set the API Key as parameter in the Component Definition (takes precedence over site definition parameter)

 4. (Optionally) customize your component by using your own templateScript.
 You can either do this by decorating the component or definining your own component, which then uses the `google-maps` dialog.
 The mentioned dialog may be decorated as well.

 ```yaml